AlexMor2910/language-transcripts/README.md

 # Language Transcripts
-CLI application for extracting transcripts from YouTube videos and subtitle files
+CLI application for extracting transcripts from YouTube videos and subtitle files.